-- Without planning, retailers wouldn’t have any product on the shelves when the seasons change or the holidays arrive.
+- Products on hand: Without planning, retailers wouldn’t have any products on the shelves when the seasons change or the holidays arrive.

-- Certain manufacturers need to have various raw materials on hand to be able to fulfill orders.
+- Materials requirements: Certain manufacturers and contractors need to have specific materials on hand to be able to fulfill orders.

-- If you’re looking for a loan, most banks are going to require forecasts (i.e., budgets).
+- Cash flow: If you’re looking for a loan, most banks will require forecasts (i.e., budgets).

-- Larger businesses have determined it helps them run their businesses more effectively and profitably.
-(Can you imagine being a stockholder of a company and finding out that the company doesn’t even have an annual plan or budget?
+- Best business practice: Larger businesses have determined it helps them run their businesses more effectively and profitably.
+(Can you imagine being a company’s stockholder and finding out that the company doesn’t even have an annual plan or budget?
 Ack!)